 Newspaper accounts described him as having thick chestnut hair, a small sandy mustache, a double chin, and crossed eyes.

-Soon after his arrival in Deadwood, he was drinking at the bar at Nuttall and Mann’s No. 10 Saloon on August 1, 1876.
+Soon after he arrived in Deadwood, he was drinking at the bar at Nuttall and Mann’s No. 10 Saloon on August 1, 1876.
 Getting steadily drunk, he watched as Wild Bill Hickok played poker at a full table.
 When one of the players dropped out, McCall quickly took his place.
 Drunk and overmatched, McCall lost hand after hand until he had not a dime left in his pocket.
 Hickok then gave McCall some money to buy himself something to eat and advised him not to play again until he could cover his losses.
 Though McCall accepted the money, he felt insulted.

-The next afternoon when Wild Bill entered Nuttall & Mann’s Saloon he found Charlie Rich sitting in his preferred seat.
+The next afternoon when Wild Bill entered Nuttall & Mann’s Saloon, he found Charlie Rich sitting in his preferred seat.
 After some hesitation, Wild Bill joined the game, reluctantly seating himself with his back to the door and the bar—a fatal mistake.
 Jack McCall, drinking heavily at the bar, saw Hickok enter the saloon, taking a seat at his regular table in the corner near the door.
-Seeing an opportunity to avenge himself of the insult, and perhaps to make a name for himself, McCall came up behind Hickok, pointed his .45 caliber revolver at the back of his head and pulled the trigger as he shouted, “Damn you, take that!”
+Seeing an opportunity to avenge himself of the insult and perhaps to make a name for himself, McCall came up behind Hickok, pointed his .45 caliber revolver at the back of his head, and pulled the trigger as he shouted, “Damn you, take that!”
 Hickok, holding a hand of Aces and Eights, fell instantly dead to the floor.

 Afterward, the cowardly McCall ran immediately from the saloon and attempted to escape on someone else’s horse that was tethered nearby.
 However, because the saddle had been loosened, he fell to the ground.
 He then ran down the dusty street and hid in a butcher’s shop, but within minutes, he was found by a large crowd.